eh-am/eh-am.github.io/content/posts/2022/css-modules-and-css-reset.md

 However, that is considered a pseudo class and therefore has the same specificity of a class.

+## Option 7: iframe/shadow DOM
+Iframes are kinda cumbersome for this case, since we expect people to integrate their react code with our component.

+Same for for shadow DOM.

+Decided to not go with this solution.

 # Conclusion
 Ended up going with #5, which is a clean enough solution.